 Improvement activities could result in some short-term minor to moderate adverse impacts to wildlife viewing, beach and waterfront visitors, tourism, and fishing.
 Impacts to these different resource areas stem from (1) temporary site closures enacted to protect public safety; and (2) construction activities and associated wildlife disturbances.
 These activities may limit and adversely impact tourism and recreational uses accessibility and opportunities; the impacts are anticipated to be minor and temporary.
 In fiscal year 2013-2014, Grayton Beach State Park received 186,153 visitors.
 However, the section of the park with proposed construction occupies less than 5 percent of the total park property.
 Additionally, most of the park's existing day use areas, including the Main Beach Use Area and Western Lake Access Area are more than 1.5 miles east of the proposed construction activities.
 The alternative should result in beneficial impacts to tourism and recreational users over the long-term.
 Additionally, beneficial economic effects would accrue to local recreational supply retailers, restaurants, and hospitality providers.
 These economic benefits would likely be concentrated in the service and retail industry sectors.
+The alternative should result in beneficial impacts to tourism of a service impacts to tourism and recreational supply retailers, restaurants, and hospitality providers.
+These economic benefits would likely be concentrated in the service and retail industry sectors.
 The alternative should result in beneficial impacts to tourism and recreational users over the long-term.